-Fascinated by liminal, ‘ordinary’, transient, reactive and occasionally deviant spaces and occurrences, Rachel aims to better understand their underrepresented contribution to our urban experience.
+Fascinated by liminal, ‘ordinary’, transient, reactive, and occasionally deviant spaces, Rachel aims to better understand their underrepresented contribution to our urban experience and to the democratisation of public space.
+Her research is interested in the historic and living legacy of place, and how different actors shape and lay claim to the geography.

-Rachel has a Masters in Arts and Cultural Management and B.Arts (Anthropology and Sociology) from the University of Melbourne, and is currently a tutor in Urban Planning Theory.
+Rachel has a Masters in Arts and Cultural Management and B.Arts (Anthropology and Sociology) from the University of Melbourne, and is currently a research assistant in the centre and a tutor in Planning Theory.
+She works also as a creative producer and is interested in alternative ways of translating research via praxis, community building and the creative realm.

-Research interests: cultural anthropology; urban design and policy; cultural heritage; cultural geography; GIS data and spatial analysis; place-making, socially-engaged and public art; child-friendly cities; urban identity; rights to the city; DIY urbanism; feminist urban theory
+Research interests: cultural geography; cultural anthropology; urban design and policy; cultural heritage; urban design; place-making; socially engaged and public art; child-friendly cities; urban identity; rights to the city; DIY and tactical urbanism; feminist urban theory

 Dr Ian McShane